mobiusabcb/RLSimulator/README.md

   - Save to PDF - The current plot and text is saved to ./plot.pdf
 3. Try starting and stopping repeatedly
 4. When you are done, click on the Python close button.
-5. Note that the Rocket Lab requirements ask for "rate in milliseconds", which is ambiguous.
+5. Note that the requirements ask for "rate in milliseconds", which is ambiguous.
 This program specifies period in milliseconds rather than sample rate.

 # Console output